kb-/Private-HTTPS-server/README.md

 Before running the server, configure it by editing the `config.json` file.
 The following settings are available:

 - `url`: The URL the server will listen on (https://yourdomain.com or https://yourIP).
+You can get a free domain at https://dynv6.com/ if you don't own one.
 - `port`: The port number the server will use (set up your router port forwarding if required).
 - `certfile`: Path to the SSL certificate file for HTTPS.
 - `keyfile`: Path to the SSL key file for HTTPS.